 Some fifty years are gone.
 I reminisce.

-I drive again where life and love began
+I drive once more where life and love began

-and all the windows shuttered with cold hands.
+and all the windows shuttered, blank and bland.

 The sun has blazed upon her casements prior